eclipse-archived/ceylon-lang.org/documentation/1.0/tour/types.md

     String|Integer|Float val = x; // String|Integer|Float is a supertype of Integer|Float
     Object obj = val; // Object is a supertype of String, Integer, and Float

-However, the following code is *not* well-typed, since since [`Number`](#{site.urls.apidoc_current}/ceylon/language/interface_Number.html) is not a supertype of [`String`](#{site.urls.apidoc_current}/ceylon/language/class_String.html).
+However, the following code is *not* well-typed, since [`Number`](#{site.urls.apidoc_current}/ceylon/language/interface_Number.html) is not a supertype of [`String`](#{site.urls.apidoc_current}/ceylon/language/class_String.html).

 <!-- check:none:demoing compile error -->